-You can buy a special tourist card for visitors called a Matilda card (Prague Card) which provides entry to most major attractions for significantly reduced rates plus city transport pass for a fixed price of 790 CZK for adults and 530 CZK for children and students.
+You can buy a special tourist card for visitors called a Matilda card (Prague Card) which provides entry to most major attractions for significantly reduced rates plus a city transport pass for a fixed price of 790 CZK for adults and 530 CZK for children and students.
 This card is valid for 2 days.
-You can buy both thic card at PIS tourist information offices and other tourists spots.
-If you are planning to see some tourist attractions and will be using public transport then this card is good value for money.
+You can buy both this card at PIS tourist information offices and other tourists spots.
+If you are planning to see some tourist attractions and use public transport, this card is good value for money.

 Card issuer: Prague Card (read more)

 Card name: Prague Card (TM) (also known as Matilda Card)

 Cost: from 790 CZK (530 CZK for students and children).

 Discounts: Pass provides free entry to Prague Castle, heavily discounted or free entry to all the city’s major museums and historic buildings.
 The public travel pass is not included but can be ordered if you pay extra, depending on the duration you want.